ldev1281/docker-compose-authentik/README.md

 )
 ```

 ## License

 Licensed under the Prostokvashino License.
-See [LICENSE](LICENSE) for details
+See [LICENSE](LICENSE) for details.